 Traumatic brain injuries can result from a wide range of physical impacts, including falls, car accidents, or sports-related injuries.
 Some traumatic brain injuries are made worse when the victim fails to seek medical treatment right away.
 Swelling of the brain or bleeding may have disabling or even fatal results hours or days after the initial trauma occurs.

-Negligence causes may instances of TBIs.
-Talking to a Las Vegas attorney can evaluate whether your injury stemmed from negligent behavior.
+Negligence causes many instances of TBIs.
+A Las Vegas attorney can evaluate whether your injury stemmed from negligent behavior.
 For example if you were injured by a drunk driver in Clark County, you can hold the driver liable.
 And slip and fall accidents that lead to traumatic brain injuries may have been prevented by adequate signage or repairs.

 Costs associated with long term debilitating traumatic brain injuries can reach into the millions.
 Some injuries require repeated surgeries and lifetime medical treatment.
 Victims of these injuries may also be unable to work or to continue working in the same profession, making their financial losses even greater.
 Victims can even lose abilities or senses that significantly impact their ability to enjoy life.